 How it works

-It is thought that migraine headache is due to widening of certain blood vessels in the head.
-This medicine work by making
+It is thought that a migraine headache is due to widening of certain blood vessels in the head.
+This medicine works by narrowing

 This medicine does not work in other types of headache which are not a migraine.

 There is no evidence that this medicine is addictive.

 The effectiveness of this medicine has not been established in adolescents between 12 and 17; and the safety and effectiveness

 of this medicine in children under the age of 12 years has not been established.